 Why is an Orthopedic Surgeon talking to you about neurodegenerative disorders such as Alzheimer’s Disease?
-Stay tuned; this is another post in our Live Better series which will be a major theme here in 2019.
+Stay tuned; this is another post in our Live Better series which will be a major theme here in 2019 and beyond.
 This series will focus on longevity, healthspan, and improving your knowledge of the ways we might be able to slow the aging process and remain active longer.

 Orthopedic Surgeons, Alzheimer’s Disease and A Goal To Improve Our Healthspan

 In 2019 most physicians treat patients just like they did back in the 1940s and the early era of antibiotics.
 At that time, patients came to the office with a specific problem such as an infection.
 They were given a prescription for antibiotics, and they were off until their next illness.
 We didn’t know much about many disease pathways or how genetics would play a role.
-We certainly didn’t know how many issues are tied together in interact in very complex packages within our body.
+We certainly didn’t know how many issues are tied together to interact in very complex processes within our bodies.
+It turns out that nearly 40% of new dementia cases are attributable to vascular disease.
+That means that your risk of developing dementia is similar to the risk of developing type 2 diabetes, heart disease, stroke, and fatty liver.
+All these chronic diseases have similar metabolic and secondary vascular causes.

 Humans are highly complex beings.
 Many of the functions that our DNA codes for, and many of the interactions between our gut bacteria, liver, muscle, brain and heart functions have only recently been elucidated.
 Over the next few years, researchers will have supplements or medications and targeted therapeutics that will improve our healthspan meaningfully.